cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 The POPRF construction in this document is based on the construction known as 3HashSDHI given by {{TCRSTW21}}.
-The construction is identical to 3HashSDHI, except that this design can optionally perform multiple POPRF evaluations in one go, whilst only constructing one DLEQ proof object.
+The construction is identical to 3HashSDHI, except that this design can optionally perform multiple POPRF evaluations in one batch, whilst only constructing one DLEQ proof object.
 This is enabled using an established batching technique {{DGSTV18}}.

 Pseudorandomness, input secrecy, verifiability, and partial obliviousness of the POPRF variant is